microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/policy_assign.md

 Assigns a [policy](../resources/policy.md) to an application or service principal.

 >Note: Currently, policy assignment only applies to token lifetime Policy, and not naming policy.
-Naming policies cannot be assigned to groups, as they are globally enforced across all groups within the entire organization and not to specific groups.
+Naming policies cannot be assigned to groups, as they are globally enforced across all groups within the entire organization.
 The different types of policies can be found in [policy](../resources/policy.md).

 ### Prerequisites
 One of the following **scopes** is required to execute this API: